Vaccines

 In other words, you don’t know if it was worth the risk - all preventive drugs have risks, without any exception.

-(There are exceptions when an injection can immediately save you life, eg: adrenalin in case of severe allergic reactions;
+(There are exceptions when an injection can immediately save you life, eg: adrenaline in case of severe allergic reactions;

-but when you take a shot agains a flu, you’re just hoping you don’t suffer from the flu, it’s just like an insurance policy)
+but when you take a shot against a flu, you’re just hoping you don’t suffer from the flu, it’s just like an insurance policy)

 Why is this distinction between medicine and preventive treatment important?
 From legal perspective, it’s much harder to prove that the prevention works, and in practice, the companies selling their treatment cannot actually prove it.